Eye Protection for Antennas | Transfer Molded

 Neoprene Compound Rubber Molding

-Molded neoprene rubber is an all-purpose resilient polymer/elastomer because it provides resistance to corrosion from chemicals.
-Neoprene demonstrates resilience, tear resistance and tensile strength.
-Additionally, it is abrasion resistant and has admirable compression set properties.
+Molded neoprene rubber is a versatile and resilient polymer/elastomer, known for its excellent chemical corrosion resistance.
+It offers remarkable resilience, tear resistance, and tensile strength.
+Additionally, neoprene is abrasion-resistant and has impressive compression set properties.

-Although Neoprene is resistant to oil, gasoline, sunlight, the ozone and oxidation, other polymers have better resistance to these same elements.
+While neoprene is resistant to oil, gasoline, sunlight, ozone, and oxidation, other polymers may offer superior resistance to these elements.

 The Rubber Transfer Molding Process